AdvancedPhotonSource/cohere/docs/source/config_data.rst

     aliens = [[170,220,112,195,245,123], [50,96,10,60,110,20]]

 - alien_file:
 | Needed when the 'alien_file' method is configured.
-User can produce a file in npy format that contains table of zeros and ones, where zero means to set the pixel to zero, and one to leave it.
+User can produce a file in npy format that contains zeros and ones, where zero means to set the pixel to zero, and one to leave it.
 | example:
 ::